 Using online videoconferencing software, with HIPPA-compliant security, makes this type of Balint group affordable and accessible.

-Online Balint Groups now forming:
+Online Balint Groups Forming in 2018

 Find a Local Balint Group